lambdaclass/concrete/ROADMAP.md

     compare old and new human reports, JSON, policy behavior, stable ids, counterexamples, solver provenance, and proof-workspace output on the existing corpus before deleting the old path.
-18. Delete the old report-specific walkers and duplicate VC/obligation models only after parity gates pass.
+18. Collapse the duplicate obligation models so there is ONE truth source, then delete the old report-specific walkers. `ObligationCore` is today a lossy projection of `Report.VC` (it drops `smtHash`/`smtQuery`/`solver`/ `dischargeMode`/`leanReplay`, and never carried the contract/proof-link presentation fields), so consumers still read `VC`/`ProofCore.Obligation` directly and `ObligationCore` is a leaf, not the hub.
+Making it the hub is a prerequisite for #14/#16 being real consumers rather than consistency gates, so this is staged, each sub-step verified byte-identical before the next:
+    - 18a.
+Widen `ObligationCore.Obligation` to a SUPERSET of the VC surface (solver provenance, discharge mode, replay) and make `ofVC` lossless.
+Pure addition — no output change.
+    - 18b.
+Make `--report vcs` render from `ObligationCore` (not `VC`), byte-identical — the first real report-as-view over the hub.
+    - 18c.
+Make the audit VC summary and the obligation JSON consume the hub, byte-identical.
+    - 18d.
+Fold the `ProofCore.Obligation` proof-status surface into the hub and reduce `Report.VC` to a view/alias (or delete it).
 No obligation family may keep two live truth sources.
-Add `scripts/tests/check_no_duplicate_obligation_walkers.sh` to fail on reintroduced family-specific collectors or direct report-side obligation recomputation.
+Add `scripts/tests/check_no_duplicate_obligation_walkers.sh` to fail on reintroduced family-specific collectors or report-side recomputation.
+    The presentation-rich reports (`--report contracts`, `--report proof-status`) convert to literal hub consumers only once their fields live in the model;
+    until then the #15 consistency gate holds them to the ledger.
 19. Add the Phase 3 validation artifact: one fixture project that exercises every migrated obligation kind and proves the ledger is the only truth source by checking contracts, VCs, proof status, audit, policy, JSON,